jeannsf/jeannsf/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Jean!
 A passionate programming student focused on back-end development from Brazil. <br>
-  - 🔭 I am currently a Back-End Developer at Wemind, and sometimes work as a Full Stack Developer.
+  - 🔭 I am currently a Back-End Developer at Sumé Tecnologia, and sometimes work as a Full Stack Developer.
 My dream is to one day work with AI and Machine Learning.
 </p>

 <!-- Dropdown -->